Household Bubbling Strategies for Epidemic Control and Social Connectivity: Introduction

-Although household size has proven useful as a merging criterion, household size alone may not capture other relevant factors that could be used to design more flexible and socially beneficial merging strategies.
-To see this, consider two households: a single person living alone and a household with four members.
+While previous modeling studies have used household size as one of the criteria for designing household bubble strategies~\cite{danon2021household,leng2021effectiveness}, the number of household members who are economically active or otherwise exposed to the outside world may be a relevant factor for designing more flexible and socially beneficial merging strategies.
+As a simple hypothetical example, consider two households: a single person living alone and a household with four members.
 At first glance, when health authorities have to decide which households can merge to form larger bubbles, it might seem riskier to include this four-person household in a larger bubble.
 This is because larger households often have more connections to the outside world, which could increase community transmission.
 However, this is not always the case.
 Imagine this four-person household consists of two parents and two children, where only one parent goes to work while the others stay home and do not interact with anyone outside the family.
 If the working parent becomes infected, this person could spread the disease to the other family members.
 But since the other three are isolated at home, they will not spread the disease to the rest of the population.
 From an epidemic perspective, this household poses the same community risk as a single worker living alone.
 Therefore, if we applied a bubble strategy, this four-person household should have the same epidemic impact as a single-person household.
 Moreover, allowing the four-person household to merge with another home to form a larger bubble would clearly provide psychological benefits to more people.
-This shows that household size should not be the only factor when deciding which households can merge.
+This hypothetical example shows that household size should not be the only factor when deciding which households can merge.